- This post contains affiliate links. Read more here.

 - 90-day money-back guarantee and one-year warranty (extendable to three years for $100)

-Best Non-Wifi: The Litter-Robot 3
+Best Non-WiFi: The Litter-Robot 3

 This self-cleaning litter box is designed to handle any type of clumping litter, and the waste receptacle does just fine with your standard kitchen garbage bag.
-It offers sensors and timers to make sure your cat is long gone from the box before it stops sifting.
-If you don’t like the (relatively quiet) sound of the sifter at night, you can pause sifting during your sleep hours.

 - No special litter or bags required (the waste bin can use a 13-gallon kitchen bag)